PayneJoe/crypto_research/docs/circle_stark/circle_stark.md

 $$
 D = H = \{ g + [i]g_2, i < 32 \}
 $$
 you'll notice that, it's not a **additive** cyclic group, as it does not even have a generator!
-So we must correct it, we can not call $D$ as a group anymore, **domain** is more accurate.
+So we must correct it, we can not call $D$ as a group anymore, maybe **domain** is more accurate.

 <br />

-## FFT
+# FFT

 Secondly, given a vector of evaluations:
 $$
 e = [e_0, e_1, e_2, e_3, ..., e_{31}]
 $$
-we want to get its coefficient represented polynomial $p(x)$, aka polynomial coefficient vector, through interpolation, say:
+we want to get its coefficient represented polynomial $p(x)$, aka polynomial coefficient vector, through a interpolation algorithm, say:
 $$
 c = [c_0, c_1, c_2, c_3, ..., c_{31}]
 $$